KHALIDDOMA/bicycle_model/README.md

   - The steering angle( $\delta$ )

-The variable that stored in .yaml file :
+The variables that stored in .yaml file :
   - The distance between CG and front wheel( $l_f$ )
   - The distance between CG and back wheel( $l_r$ )